Openhab-Nodes/website/content/en/userguide/addons.md

 The *Install* button will by default install the latest version.
 If you want a different one, click on the settings icon first.

 Review the permissions and accept if appropriate.
-Some addons like to have elevated permissions for more CPU time or a larger disk storage quota.
-Read the description carefully and grant those permissions if wanted.
-You can change permissions later on.

 <split>